 Apply these ideas and develop relaxation skills to help you learn deep relaxation:

-Place of relaxation practice
+Place for relaxation practice

 A quiet environment is the best place to practice relaxation.
 Turn off your phone or computer.
 Find a peaceful, calming, and safe place where you could sit for a few minutes at your home and practice relaxation.
 Do it every day at the same time, it will be easier to create a daily routine.